Tag

 Tokyo Bay is usually the better pick if you want something a little more scenic and a little less tightly packed than the central-core routes.
 It often feels more like a proper ride than a novelty lap.

-For that version of the experience, the original article pointed readers to this Tokyo Bay option on Klook.
+For that version of the experience, I’d recommend this Tokyo Bay option on Klook.

 Osaka and Okinawa